Pea Protein Powder Nutrition and Benefits

 When it comes to protein sources, there’s no shortage of options.
 You have your animal-based choices like whey, casein, and eggs.
 And then your plant-based picks, like soybeans, hemp, and pea.
 That last one — pea protein — has been standing out recently, even in the crowded supplements section.

-Try Openfit’s Plant Based Protein Shake with 20 grams of pea protein!
+Try Openfit’s Plant-Based Nutrition Shake with 20 grams of pea protein!
 Get it here today.

 Here’s a look at why pea protein powder is making waves, and why you may want to make this your new protein supplement of choice.